Modern Slavery Act

 Our policy on slavery and human trafficking is set out in section 1 of this statement.

-The requirements of the Code, Group Supply Chain Integrity Policy, Human Rights Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Certas Energy.
-These are addressed in more detail in section 5 of this statement.
-A refresher training program has been provided this year across the entire business on the Code of Conduct with bespoke training given to employees in retail and operations focussing on key areas which are most applicable to them, including the protection of human rights and the identification of and prevention of modern slavery.
+The requirements of our Code of Conduct, Group Supply Chain Integrity Policy, Human Rights Policy and our own policy are reflected in the more detailed policies and procedures that we have in place in Certas Energy.
+These are addressed in more detail in section 6 of this statement.

 As part of our compliance with the policies referred to above, we take the following steps: